Code-Institute-Submissions/OleksiyLa-Project_3/README.md

   </details>

 - __Colors__
-- To improve user experience, colors were implemented.
-Two colors were deemed sufficient: green for success and red for errors.
+- To improve user experience, colors were implemente  - Two colors were deemed sufficient: green for success and red for errors.
 In the terminal, text that indicates success is displayed in green, while errors are displayed in red.

 - __Technologies__
   - Python